 About Eno Petroleum Corporation

-EPC has experienced some hard financial lessons relative to its pursuit of more difficult and deep drilling programs involving directional drilling with the objective of locating the "elephant reservoirs".
-These higher risk programs add many different elements of risk better suited for much larger companies.
-The success of EPC has been grounded in the low risk, shallow vertical drilling and moderate Estimated Ultimate Recovery reservoirs that continue to produce over 10 to 15 years with extremely attractive economics, commonly known as "the bread and butter" of the industry.
+For over 40 years the success of ENO PETROLEUM CORPORATION has been attributed to its rigid selection of its drilling prospects.The resultant targets of the selection process of Eno have always been the low risk, shallow vertical drilling with the moderate Estimated Ultimate Recovery reservoirs that continue to produce 10 to 15 years or more with extremely attractive economics, commonly known as "the bread and butter" of the industry.

 It is the selection process used by Eno for over 40 years that eliminated so many prospects at the initial stage that has made possible the success rate of over 82% experienced by Eno.

 While Eno has a success rate of over 82% on prospects it launched or participated in, it has also disqualified over 75% of prospects from the outset.The evaluation process used by Eno eliminates wasted time and resources on prospects that while looking prospective, did not pass the strict selection criteria.
 Of the prospects that were chosen to drill, not all were commercially successful.On the other hand, every declined prospect was also a failed well.
 The chart below illustrates the effectiveness of the EPC selection process.